 To make sure we get a good match between you and the organisation, please read below the general requirements for Product Supply graduates and any country-specific requirements in the job ad.

 To join our graduate programme in Product Supply you can identify yourself with:

 - A university degree with great results: You are top of your class in Engineering, Natural Sciences, Supply Chain Management or a related field (see country specific job ad for educational requirement in specific programme country)

 - Motivation for working in a production setting: You like action and tangible results

 - Some work experience (max 1-2 years) gained during or after your studies: You know what it means to be part of a work place hence have gained strong general skills useful in many different settings; examples could be collaboration skills, presentation skills, organizing skills, prioritization skills

-- Ready to explore various working areas: You are curious of mind
+- Ready to explore various working areas: You are curious

 - Leadership potential: You like taking the initiative and can provide us with specific examples of motivating others, handling complex situations, driving improvements and learning from feedback

 - Fluent in English